 Start / finish: Keswick, 1am / 11.17pm [22 hours 17 minutes]

 Route: Anti-clockwise round of Wakefield’s 1905 record, plus Stybarrow Dodd and Great Dodd (and perhaps Helvellyn Lower Man, White Side, Raise, Watson’s Dodd and Clough Head)

 Peaks: At least 23 (and possibly up to 28)

 Support and pacing: Freedman, Palmer, Dutton and Cannon

 Dawson was a Manchester cotton merchant who specialised in Peak District ‘bog-trotting’.
 His legally-dubious walks over private land became so well known that he acquired a group of followers who christened themselves as “Dawson’s Crowd”.
-He was not a new name to the Fell Record: he had previously been involved in a record walk with Broadrick in 1901.
+He was not a new name to the Fell Record: he had previously been involved in a record walk with Broadrick in (end15) and had been the joint record-holder between 1901 and 1903.
 Broadrick unfortunately fell to his death in a tragic climbing accident on Scafell Pinnacle in 1903.

 Dawson is said to have made several attempts on Wakefield’s record.
 His final effort was on 16th June 1916 and is the only one for which we have details.

 He added at least two peaks from the Helvellyn ridge to Wakefield’s round – Stybarrow Dodd and Great Dodd are marked on his split times.
 We do not know whether he passed over the summits of Helvellyn Lower Man, White Side, Raise, Watson’s Dodd and Clough Head.
 He would surely have passed tantalisingly close to most of them.
 So, while he claimed 23 peaks, he might in fact have gained as many as 28 (just one off Thomas’s 1922 record of 29 peaks – Great Calva accounting for the difference).